ISDC regularly collects primary data and conducts fieldwork around the world, including with vulnerable populations and in high-risk settings.

 8. Ethics officer

-ISDC appoints an Ethics Officer from among its staff.
+Ghassan Baliki is ISDC’s Ethics Officer.
+ISDC appoints an Ethics Officer from among its staff for the duration of 3 years.
 The Ethics Officer provides guidance on the update and the implementation of the Ethical Principles across ISDC’s research projects and is available to staff, management and partners for information on how to collect primary data and conduct fieldwork ethically.

 9. Other regulations and entry into force